 Combine Community Intervention and Action Research for Positive Social Change

 Earn your master's in clinical-community psychology at Point Park University in Downtown Pittsburgh.
-Our 48-credit Master of Arts program, beginning in the Fall of 2013, offers students a holistic, humanistic, and phenomenological approach that seeks to better understand human experience and behavior by integrating two important subfields of psychology — clinical and community psychology.
+Our 48-credit Master of Arts program offers students a holistic, humanistic and phenomenological approach that seeks to better understand human experience and behavior by integrating two important subfields of psychology — clinical and community psychology.

 Clinical psychology is primarily concerned with promoting mental health and well-being while community psychology is focused on social and cultural influences on personal well-being, including research and assistance at the community level.